Bay Area Rapid Transit: Car types

-To run a typical peak morning commute, BART requires 579 cars.
-Of those, 535 are scheduled to be in active service; the others are used to build up four spare trains (used to maintain on-time service).
+The mainline BART network operates with electric powered, self-propelled railcars.
+For most lines, six cars are coupled together in a train, except the Yellow Line, which uses nine-car trains.
+BART trains have gangway connections, and passengers can move freely between cars.
+The cars have three doors on each side, bike racks, 54 seats per car, and interior and exterior displays giving information.
+The new cars, branded by BART as its "Fleet of the Future", were unveiled in April 2016.
+The first cars were expected to be in service in December 2016, however, glitches and a failed CPUC inspection delayed introduction to January 19, 2018.
+A total of 775 cars were ordered from Bombardier (which merged with Alstom during production): 310 cab cars (D-cars) and 465 non-cab cars (E-cars).
+As of 23 July 2024, BART has received all 775 D and E cars, of which 769 have been certified for service.
+To run its peak service, BART requires 400 cars.
+Of those, 384 are scheduled to be in active service; the others are used to build up spare trains (used to maintain on-time service).

+The previous BART fleet, consisting of A, B, and C cars, was built between 1968 and 1996.
+It was retired from regular service on September 11, 2023, with the final revenue runs on April 20, 2024.

-The Beige Line uses a completely separate and independently operated fleet of cable car-based automated guideway transit vehicles.
+The Oakland Airport Connector uses a completely separate and independently operated fleet of cable car-based automated guideway transit vehicles.
 It uses four Cable Liner trains built by DCC Doppelmayr Cable Car, arranged as three-car sets, but the system can accommodate four-car trains in the future.

 The eBART extension uses eight Stadler GTW diesel railcars.
-The Stadler GTW vehicles are diesel multiple units, which operate over standard gauge tracks (as opposed to BART’s broad gauge).
+The Stadler GTW vehicles are diesel multiple units, which operate over standard gauge tracks (as opposed to BART's broad gauge).

-Next-generation railcars

-BART has ordered 775 new cars from Bombardier (which merged with Alstom during production): 310 cab cars (D-cars, which like the older C-cars can be at any position in a train, although unlike C-cars, will not permit passenger movement between cars past the cab) and 465 non-cab cars (E-cars).
-The new cars have three doors on each side (increased from the current two, to speed station stops), bike racks, 54 seats per car, and interior and exterior displays giving information.
-The new cars are incompatible with all prior cars and must run in separate trains.
-The first test car was unveiled in April 2016.
-The first cars were expected to be in service in December 2016, however, glitches and a failed CPUC inspection delayed introduction to January 19, 2018.

 Depots

 The initial BART system included car storage and maintenance yards in Concord, Hayward, and Richmond, with an additional maintenance only (no car storage) yard in Oakland.
 The Daly City car storage and maintenance yard opened in December 1988.
-The Beige Line uses the Doolittle Maintenance and Storage Facility. eBART vehicles use a facility in Antioch.
+The Oakland Airport Connector uses the Doolittle Maintenance and Storage Facility. eBART vehicles use a facility in Antioch.